tweag/cardano-conformance-testing-of-consensus/docs/design.md

 #### Deliverables

+In this milestone we will deliver an updated version of `runner` that uses cardano blocks instead of `TestBlock`s, which are exclusive to `cardano-node` testing infrastructure.

-In this milestone, our primary deliverable will be a design update integrating the feedback from the Amaru architects, including a high-level overview and analysis of the configurable options necessary for *any* implementation to test against our harness.
+Furthermore, we will deliver a design update integrating the feedback from the Amaru architects, including a high-level overview and analysis of the configurable options necessary for *any* implementation to test against our harness.

 We explicitly aim for insight into the expected *implementation burden* required on alternative nodes.